Application to study for a PhD can be made through the relevant faculty office.

 Depending on the outcome of the examination process and the date that the examination process is concluded, a PhD candidate may be eligible to graduate at the upcoming graduation ceremonies.

-Graduation ceremonies are managed by the Student Records Office and information relating to graduation is available on their Graduation webpage.
+Graduation ceremonies are managed by the Student Records Office and information about graduation is available on the graduation webpage.